conan-io/docs/reference/commands/consumer/config.rst

       $ conan config install --remove=1

 This will remove the element with index=1 (second element in the list) of the existing origins.
-Future :command:`conan config install` or scheduled updates will not be using this origin anymore.
+This means that the next :command:`conan config install` manual or scheduled calls to this command will not use this origin anymore.